fabio-miranda/fabio-miranda.github.io/courses/cs424-fall-2025/assignment-2/assignment-2.md

 #### Task 2: Data visualization & analytics

 In this task, you will need to visualize attributes of interest of the dataset for exploratory data analysis.
-You must implement at least 50% of the visualizations you sketched in Assignment 1.
+You must implement at least 50% of the visualizations you sketched in Assignment 1 (on top of the visualizations implemented in Task 1).
 You may add new views beyond the sketched ones as needed for thorough analysis.
 The visualizations should cover important aspects of the data, for example:

 * Time: If your dataset has a temporal attribute, aggregate and plot the data at a chosen level (e.g., days, weeks, months).
 If you don't notice any noticeable pattern, try a different aggregation level, or different subset of the data.
 Are there any trends?
 Outliers?